datatheorem/TrustKit/README.md

     [TrustKit initializeWithConfiguration:trustKitConfig];

-Once TrustKit has been initialized, all TLS connections initiated by Apple frameworks within the App will verify the server' certificate chains against the supplied pinning policy.
+Once TrustKit has been initialized, all SSL connections initiated by Apple frameworks within the App will verify the server' certificate chains against the supplied pinning policy.
 If report URIs have been configured, the App will also send reports to the specified URIs whenever a pin validation failure occurred.

-For more information, see the [Getting Started](getting-started) guide.
+For more information, see the [Getting Started][getting-started] guide.

 Credits